George Hamlin: Life and career

-Hamlin was born in Elgin Illinois to Mary (née Hart) and John Austin Hamlin.
+Hamlin was born in Elgin, Illinois to Mary (née Hart) and John Austin Hamlin.
 His father was a former magician who had made his fortune from Hamlin's Wizard Oil, a patent medicine sold as a cure-all under the slogan "There is no sore it will not heal, no pain it will not subdue."
 Shortly after Hamlin's birth, the family relocated to Chicago where his father went into the theatre business.
-He bought the site of Hooley's Opera House which had been destroyed in the Great Chicago Fire in 1871 and built and managed what was then called the Chicago Grand Opera House.
+He bought the site of Hooley's Opera House which had been destroyed in the Great Chicago Fire in 1871 and built and managed what was then called the Grand Opera House.
 He eventually handed over its management to George's elder brothers Harry L. and Frederick R. Hamlin.

-George Hamlin was educated at Phillips Academy where he graduated in 1889 and studied singing in London with George Henschel.
+George Hamlin was educated at Phillips Academy, where he graduated in 1889, and studied singing in London with George Henschel.
 He made his debut in 1895 as the tenor soloist in Mendelssohn's Lobgesang performed by the St. Louis Choral Symphony Society.
 Over the next 16 years he performed widely in the US and Europe in solo vocal recitals and oratorios, including annual recitals in Chicago and New York City, and is credited with having introduced the art songs of Richard Strauss to American audiences.
 Towards the end of this period he also became a recording artist for Victor Records.

 Although Hamlin had earlier sung in concert performances of operas such as Samson and Delilah, he did not appear in staged opera until he joined the Philadelphia-Chicago Grand Opera Company in its 1911/1912 season.
 His friend Victor Herbert had written the leading tenor role (Lt.
 Paul Merrill) in his new opera Natoma for Hamlin's voice.
 Hamlin ultimately backed out of the world premiere in Philadelphia in February 1911, and it was sung by John McCormack instead.
 However, the following December Hamlin sang the role in Chicago and appeared in it nine more times.
 One of the Philadelphia critics wrote of his February 1912 performance there:

 Mr. Hamlin's voice has much to commend it in the way of smoothness and sympathy, and he sings with taste and skill, while he also carried himself well, put real feeling into his acting, and altogether made a highly favorable impression.